ravikumar504/ravikumar504/README.md

 Integrate security into CI/CD pipelines using **SonarQube** and protect internet-facing applications with **Cloudflare WAF** to strengthen application security.

 📊 **Monitoring & Observability**
-Implement infrastructure and application monitoring using **CloudWatch, Prometheus, and Grafana**, enabling proactive alerting and performance visibility.
+Implement infrastructure and application monitoring using **Prometheus, Grafana and CloudWatch**, enabling proactive alerting and performance visibility.

 🛡️ **Security & Access Governance**
 Enforce secure access control using **AWS IAM and Kubernetes RBAC**, implementing role-based and least-privilege policies to protect cloud and application resources.